Appetite Loss and Nausea

 - Exercise and cancer – research shows that exercise has many benefits both during and after cancer treatment.
 Watch these videos to learn more.

-- ENRICH – learn more about this free healthy lifestyle program developed by Cancer Council NSW and the University of Newcastle
+- ENRICHing Survivorship – learn more about this free exercise and nutrition program developed by Cancer Council NSW and the University of Newcastle

 From other organisations

 - Dietitians Association of Australia – find an accredited practising dietitian and learn more about what dietitians do

 - American Cancer Society – learn more about poor appetite from US cancer support organisation

 - Cancer Research UK – learn more about types of diet problems from UK research-funding organisation

 - National Cancer Institute (US) – learn more about nutrition in cancer care from US government cancer control agency